Skip to main content

 Generation-Only Workflows

 For workflows starting with generation nodes and no Video Input node, no video inputs should be provided.
 These agents generate media based on the parameters configured in the agent, or on update_params you pass at run time.
-Generation node type IDs:
+Generation node type IDs: To create a generation-only agent, use Create Agent, then add one of these nodes with Update Agent.
+Run that agent without video_inputs, video_ids, video_urls, or node_render_ids.

 For AI Avatar, create an avatar first with POST /avatar-profiles/create, then pass the avatar ID into the avatar node: